juanfpinzon/dicom2stl/README.md

 **Tuneable parameters:**

-This parameters can be changed by giving the following flags, by default it has best values that we found worked best for AutoBone project.
+These parameters can be changed by giving the following flags, by default it has the best values that we found worked best for AutoBone project.

 > **ISOVALUE:** -i {numeric_value}